mojo-lxb/git-course/README.md

  1. Gather of modified files : `git add -all`
  2. Name the group of modification : `git comit -"your message description"`
- 3. Send to th cloud/remote repository: `git push`
+ 3. Send to th cloud/remote repository: `git push` Don't forget the `git status`to keep track of the current state.

- don't forget the `git status`to keep track of the current state.
+ 4. retreive modification from the remote repository: `git pull` Don't forget the `git status`to keep track of the current state.